Where Hope Grows: Plot

 After freezing at home plate, professional baseball player Calvin Campbell retires from the Detroit Tigers and retreats to his hometown in Louisville, Kentucky where he puts his life on hold for years to nurse his damaged pride.

 Locked in self pity, Calvin now spends his days trying to drown the memory of his personal and professional failure in a bottle.
 But his alcoholism seeps into and soils every part of his life.
-As Katie, his sixteen year old daughter, battles for his attention, she turns to unhealthy relationships in a desperate attempt to fill a need left void by a disappointing and absent father.
+As Katie, his sixteen-year-old daughter, battles for his attention, she turns to unhealthy relationships in a desperate attempt to fill a need left void by a disappointing and absent father.

 During a routine visit to the supermarket, Calvin meets "Produce", the fruit and vegetable boy with Down syndrome.
 Joyful and eager to help, Produce uses his job to build personal connections with shoppers.
 After meeting Calvin, Produce confronts his dark depression with a burst of joy through his knowledge of produce and his love for people.
-When Calvin’s life continues deteriorating, he finds himself drawn to the produce aisle for a listening ear, and soon a unique friendship forms between the two.
+When Calvin's life continues deteriorating, he finds himself drawn to the produce aisle for a listening ear, and soon a unique friendship forms between the two.

-As Calvin and Produce spend time together, Produce’s contagious attitude toward life leaves behind an impression that Calvin can’t fight off.
+As Calvin and Produce spend time together, Produce's contagious attitude toward life leaves behind an impression that Calvin cannot fight off.
 But Produce is not without his own battles.
 With an unfulfilled dream of becoming employee of the month, Produce fights to stand for truth even when it results in being bullied.
 As Produce confronts his personal hardships, he shows Calvin a new way of dealing with disappointment: holding tightly to faith rather than a bottle.